Spare Parts Universe (SPU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Spare Parts Universe Historical Price

-According to the latest data gathered on Spare Parts Universe live price page, the current price of Spare Parts Universe is 0.00015631USD.
-The circulating supply of Spare Parts Universe(SPU) is 1.00B SPU , giving it a market capitalization of $156.31K.
+According to the latest data gathered on Spare Parts Universe live price page, the current price of Spare Parts Universe is 0USD.
+The circulating supply of Spare Parts Universe(SPU) is 1.00B SPU , giving it a market capitalization of $156.65K.

 - 30 Days0.00%$ --$ 0.000226$ 0.000129